threathive/Aus-Banking-Trojan-Deobfuscation/README.md

 # Aus-Banking-Trojan-Deobfuscation
-Program to de-obfuscate web injects being dropped by Gozi and Danabot that is impacting Australians.
+Program to de-obfuscate web injects being dropped by Gozi and Danabot that is creating fraud impacting Australians and Australian Banks.

+The aim of this program is to assist Australian Banks by allowing them to uplift their malware detection capabilities by having easy and automatable access to the de-obfuscated web inject.

 Targets:
   Gozi,